Guidelines for General Education Courses

 5.5 Courses presenting a philosophical perspective for General Education credit (a) should involve critical inquiry into problems of human thought, value, or existence; (b) should engage students in the critical and/or historical study of philosophical issues; and (c) should involve either (i) attention to contemporary philosophical works presenting different perspectives on recurring intellectual, cultural, or social issues and problems; or (ii) study of an important institution, discipline or practice (e.g., law, religion, art, reasoning, science) that explores its place in life generally, its relation to others endeavors, and its claim to importance.

-Each student will satisfactorily complete at least nine credit hours of approved coursework in the social and behavioral sciences.
-At least one course must be from an approved list of courses in social sciences and at least one course must be from an approved list of courses in behavioral sciences.
+Each student will satisfactorily complete at least six credit hours of approved coursework in the social and behavioral sciences.
+It is recommended that one course be from an approved list of courses in social sciences and the other course from an approved list of courses in behavioral sciences.

 6.1 To be approved for General Education credit, a Social Science course (a) should provide opportunities for studying social groups, institutions, and organizations, and their context; (b) should have a primary emphasis upon persons in relation to others and their environment; (c) should formulate basic questions and inquiry about the nature of social life through both interpretive and systematic analyses; (d) should address a broad area, chronologically, geographically or culturally; and (e) should reflect concern both for methodological and substantive issues.